Posted 19 September 2017 By Emma Davis, HR Consultant

 This challenge is not going to go away, both employers and certain individuals want flexibility in how they operate.
 The recent Taylor Review recognises this, but is still recommending a new class of “worker”, dependant contractors, so the water may become even more muddied around employment and worker status.
 So it may be advantageous to review all the terms and status of individuals that work with you and get them right now.

-To discuss this or anything else please contact Peta Fry on 01793 818300 or send her an email,
+To discuss this or anything else please contact Emma Davis on 01793 818300 or send her an email,